-- b) The University's insurance provider informs Global Engagement of Travel Alerts, identifying students who have received an email about the event as well as details and advice specific to the incident. - These Travel Alerts are automatically forwarded to Global Engagement, , HSW, and all faculties subscribed to the Student Travel Risk mailing list. - c) Global Engagement, Legal and Risk, HSW, or a Faculty may - determine whether the risk is significant enough to warrant communication with the student(s) in the risk impacted area - communicate with students where appropriate - notify Legal & Risk, HSW, and relevant Faculties of any actions taken. - This response is run during standard business hours for the University and is not operated during public holidays or end of year close-down.
+- a) NC4 emails Travel Alerts to students who are registered as in proximity to "extreme" and "severe" events, including details and advice specific to the incident. - b) NC4 provides Global Engagement with Travel Alerts, identifying students who have received an email about the event as well as details and advice specific to the incident. - These Travel Alerts are automatically forwarded to Global Engagement, Legal and Risk, HSW, and all faculties subscribed to the Student Travel Risk mailing list. - c) Global Engagement, Legal and Risk, HSW, or a Faculty may - determine whether the risk is significant enough to warrant communication with the student(s) in the risk impacted area - communicate with students where appropriate - notify Legal & Risk, HSW, and relevant Faculties of any actions taken. - This response is run during standard business hours for the University and is not operated during public holidays or end of year close-down.